oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/4-transform-basic-setup.md

     This will launch the Data Transforms service.
 The service startup time is approximately two minutes.

     > **Note:** The service is active when you are using Data Transforms, and when it is executing a scheduled job.
 To save on unnecessary compute costs, after a number of minutes of being idle (by default 10 minutes), the service goes to sleep and starts up again when you want to use it, or when a background scheduled job executes.
-You can control the maximum idle time for Data Transforms in the configuration settings for your autonomous database from the OCI console.
+You can control the maximum idle time for Data Transforms in the configuration settings for your Autonomous AI Database from the OCI console.

     ![Screenshot of the Data Transforms startup page](images/image_data_transforms_startup.png)